AleksKolodziej/Brain-Cancer-ML/README.md

 - ## Dataset
-  -The dataset used can be found on kaggel here:https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset -It contains various image folders of different type of cancers in the brain along with pictures of a normal, healthy brain.
+  -The dataset used can be found on kaggel here :https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset

+  -It contains various image folders of different type of cancers in the brain along with pictures of a normal, healthy brain.